alpha-yadav/DSA/readme.md

 This implementation efficiently detects cycles in a directed graph using Depth First Traversal and avoids redundant checks.
 The use of `recursionStack` is crucial for identifying back edges and cycles.
 Remember that a self-loop (an edge from a node to itself) is also considered a cycle.

+#  Thorup's algorithm
+Thorup's algorithm refers to a family of algorithms developed by Mikkel Thorup, primarily focused on efficient graph algorithms, particularly those related to finding shortest paths and maintaining dynamic graph structures.
+There isn't one single "Thorup's algorithm," but rather a collection of significant contributions.
+The most well-known and impactful are likely:

+* **Linear-time shortest paths in planar graphs:**  Thorup significantly advanced the field by developing algorithms that compute shortest paths in planar graphs (graphs that can be drawn in the plane without edge crossings) in linear time, *O(n)*, where *n* is the number of vertices.
+This was a major breakthrough, as previous algorithms had higher complexities.
+These algorithms often utilize sophisticated techniques like planarity testing and sophisticated data structures.

+* **Linear-time static and dynamic connectivity:** Thorup also made contributions to efficiently determining connectivity in graphs (whether a path exists between two nodes).
+He designed algorithms that achieve linear time complexity for static graphs (graphs that don't change) and near-linear time complexity for dynamic graphs (graphs where edges are added or removed).
+These algorithms often rely on advanced data structures and randomized techniques.

+* **Approximate distance oracles:**  These oracles provide fast approximate distance queries between pairs of nodes in a graph.
+Thorup's work contributed significantly to designing efficient approximate distance oracles with good trade-offs between query time and approximation accuracy.
+They are useful in scenarios where finding the exact shortest path is too computationally expensive.

+**Key Characteristics of Thorup's Algorithms:**

+* **Linear or near-linear time complexity:**  A hallmark of Thorup's work is the pursuit of highly efficient algorithms with complexities close to linear in the size of the input graph.
+* **Randomization:** Many of these algorithms employ randomization, meaning they use random choices during their execution.
+While they might not guarantee the best result in every run, they deliver expected performance close to the optimal deterministic algorithms.
+* **Sophisticated data structures:**  The algorithms often rely on innovative and complex data structures tailored to the specific problem to achieve the desired efficiency.

+**In summary:**  "Thorup's algorithm" isn't a single algorithm but rather represents a body of work contributing groundbreaking improvements to the efficiency of graph algorithms.
+The specific algorithm of interest depends on the particular graph problem being addressed (shortest paths, connectivity, approximate distances).
+To understand a specific contribution, you would need to specify the exact problem and perhaps cite the relevant research paper by Mikkel Thorup.